Azure/portaldocs/README.md

 [Ask a question about blades on StackOverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-blades-parts)

-### Generated Views
+### UX Auto Generation

-Save development time by making use of auto-generated resources in your extension.
-If your resource provider has published Azure REST API specs in ARM  [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset types and blade definitions already generated for your resource types.
+Save development time by making use of auto-generated artifacts in your extension.
+If your resource provider has published their Azure REST API specs [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset definitions and views already generated for your resource types.
 Please [browse the GeneratedExtension repo ](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to get started.

-In the GeneratedExtension repo, look for the name of your resource provider and drill into the respective api-version folder.
-Here you will find asset & views that you can copy into your extension repo.
+In the [GeneratedExtension repo](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views), look for the name of your resource provider and drill into the respective api-version folder.
+Here you will find asset definitions and views that you can copy into your extension repo.
 Make adjustments and ship these files with your extension.

+[Learn more about UX Auto Generation here](/portal-sdk/generated/top-extensions-autogeneration.md).
 If you have any questions regarding generated experience, please contact dxportalteam@microsoft.com

 ### Parts